Venice is a fascinating historic city located in north-east Italy, it’s a UNESCO World Heritage Site.

 The passes make travelling around Venice easy – you just need to validate them before entering the water bus.

 Water taxis are another (more expensive) way to get around but we didn’t need to use them at all.

-For us, the experience wasn’t worth the money and we travelled only by water buses.
-They didn’t ruin our budget and allowed us to get around quickly.
+For us, the experience wasn’t worth the money and we travelled only by water buses – they didn’t ruin our budget and allowed us to get around quickly.

-Venice is a city which is extremely popular with tourists.
-There are actually more tourists than residents.
+Venice is a city that is extremely popular with tourists – there are actually more tourists than residents.

 St. Mark’s Square (Piazza San Marco)